Gabesiegel/Gabesiegel/Output.md

     - If there is No [ref #.#] fingerprint on the EXACT SAME bullet point, then do not make up a reference for the hyperlink.
 The hyperlink will direct the user in the right direction, and an incorrect citation in this scenario would be harmful.
 - **No New Hyperlinks:** Do NOT create or fabricate any hyperlinks beyond those directly present in the CorePendium within the *same bullet point you are citing*.
 A link should NEVER be fabricated.

-## Step 8: Include EM:RAP Resource Links
+## Step 8: Include EM:RAP Resource Links from CorePendium
 - **EM:RAP Links:** Include relevant EM:RAP links **(from "Additional Info")** to your response from the CorePendium and ALL CorePendium resource links at the bottom of your output.
 - Format:
     **EM:RAP Resources:**